KatelynGreene/KatelynGreeneWebsite_Archived/content/authors/admin/_index.md

 +++

-Hi there :) I'm a 2nd year PhD student at Wake Forest University.
+I'm a 2nd year PhD student at both Virginia Tech and Wake Forest University.
 My research interests are at the intersection of bio-inspired design, biomechanics, and computer science.

 I also enjoy rollerblading, hiking, and pretty much anything else that involves being outside!